rbhatia46/Customer-Lifetime-Value-MachineLearning/README.md

 4. Predict the next purchase day
 5. Integrate through a REST API to create a dashboard.
 6. Leverage Product/Item catalog(if available)
+7. Try a Pareto/NBD Model and other classic statistical approaches.